jnhthomp/alpha-blog2/README.md

+Please organize this todo list before you are done

 # TODO
 * Extract all forms and cards from views to partials
   * Try to share similar partials in a single file